Sio Siua Taukeiaho: Sydney Roosters

 Taukeiaho came into the 2015 NRL season as the Roosters' replacement for the departed Sonny Bill Williams.
 Taukeiaho was a surprise inclusion on the interchange to start the 2015 season, his great early form cemented his spot as he went on to play every game of the season, scoring 2 tries.

 On 30 September 2018, Taukeiaho played in Eastern Suburbs 21–6 victory over Melbourne in the 2018 NRL grand final.

 Taukeiaho made a total of 20 appearances for the Sydney Roosters in the 2019 NRL season as the club finished second on the table and qualified for the finals.
 Taukeiaho played from the bench in the 2019 NRL Grand Final as the Sydney Roosters won their second consecutive premiership defeating Canberra 14–8 at ANZ Stadium.

 He played a total of 21 games for the Sydney Roosters in the 2021 NRL season including the club's two finals matches.
 The Sydney Roosters would be eliminated from the second week of the finals losing to Manly 42-6.

 Catalans Dragons

 On 14 October 2023, Taukeiaho played in Catalans 2023 Super League Grand Final loss against Wigan.

 On 12 July 2024, it was announced that Catalans Dragons had terminated his contract, along with two other players namely Jayden Nikorima and Damel Diakhate, for being "...involved in an incident deemed to be ‘highly unacceptable’ by the French club and contrary to their values..."

 After his release from Catalans, Taukeiaho attempted to sign with the Canterbury-Bankstown Bulldogs but the request was blocked by the NRL for the rest of the season.

 Manly Warringah Sea Eagles

 On 8 November 2024, Taukeiaho signed a one year deal with Manly for the 2025 NRL season.

 He played 21 games for Manly in the 2025 NRL season as the club finished 10th on the table.
 On 14 November 2025, it was announced that Taukeiaho re-signed for a further year with Manly.

+In May 2026, Taukeiaho broke both bones in his leg while scoring a try in Manly's win against the Broncos in round 10.

+In September, Taukeiaho was one of twelve players farewelled by the club at the end of their season.